Tour of Idaho

 well-marked intersection with East Fork (Scout Mountain) road

 on the right.
-Follow this east for about 1/2 of a mile to a parking
+Follow this east for about half a mile to a parking

 area on the left.
 This marks the beginning of the Lead Draw trail